ICB-DCM/pyABC/doc/sampler.rst

 Distributed-only samplers
 -------------------------

-The :class:`pyabc.sampler.RedisEvalParallelSampler` is intended for distributed execution and implements the evaluation parallel strategy.
+Both distributed samplers implement the evaluation parallel strategy EPS.

-However, it has really very low overhad, and by running the workers and the redis-server locally it is actually competetive with the mutli-core only samplers
+The :class:`pyabc.sampler.RedisEvalParallelSampler` has low communication overhead, and when running workers and redis-server locally is actually competitive with the mutli-core only samplers.
+The :class:`pyabc.sampler.RedisEvalParallelSampler` performs parameter sampling on a per worker basis, and can handle fast function evaluations below 100ms efficiently.

-The :class:`pyabc.sampler.DaskDistributedSampler` really only makes sense for distributed exectuion of long running simulation due to its substantial communication overhead.
+The :class:`pyabc.sampler.DaskDistributedSampler` has slightly higher communication overhead, however this can be compensated with batch submission mode.
+As the :class:`pyabc.sampler.DaskDistributedSampler` performs parameter sampling locally on the master, it is unsuitable for simulation functions with a runtime below 100ms, as network communication becomes prohibitive at this point.

-Even when the dask-scheduler is run locally and the workers as well, ths communication overhead is still substantial.
+In general, the Redis based sampler will require slightly more effort in setting up than the Dask based sampler, but has fewer constraints regarding simulation function runtime.
+The Dask sampler is in turn better suited to handle worker failures and unexpected execution host terminations.